 - Regular, painful contractions of the uterus

-- Fetal changes including a heart rate greater than 180 bpm or dropping greater than 20 bpm from pre-exercise/normal rate OR lack of fetal movement greater than 30 min post-exercise
+- Fetal changes including a heart rate > 180 bpm or dropping > 20 bpm from pre-exercise/normal rate OR lack of fetal movement > 30 min post exercise

-Melisa Abesa is a California transplant who has come to love the Pacific Northwest.
+Melisa Abesa is a California transplant who has come to love the Pacific Northwest here to help you stay active through pregnancy.
 She has practiced in the Portland area since graduating with her Doctorate of Physical Therapy from the University of Southern California in 2014, .
 She is a huge advocate for patient empowerment, individualized care, and a holistic approach to health and wellness.